Posts are becoming more information dense.

 Know your audience!

-You’ve probably heard that tiresome marketing/sales phrase thrown around hundreds of times.
+You’ve probably heard that tiresome marketing/sales phrase thrown around hundreds of times by someone labeling themselves a content strategist.

-When it comes to content, the audience is a significant factor.
+When it comes to content, the audience is a significant factor in any content marketing plan.

 But it goes way beyond knowing your customer demographics.